Alerts & Monitoring

 Latency Anomalies

 Monitor abnormal response degradation across workflows.
+Triggers when latency exceeds your configured threshold (default: 5,000ms).

 Cost Anomalies